16-09-01: Summary Of Essay Nine Part One -- Dialectics And Substitutionism

 "The history of philosophy and the history of social science show with perfect clarity that there is nothing resembling 'sectarianism' in Marxism, in the sense of its being a hidebound, petrified doctrine, a doctrine which arose away from the high road of the development of world civilisation.
 On the contrary, the genius of Marx consists precisely in his having furnished answers to questions already raised by the foremost minds of mankind.
 His doctrine emerged as the direct and immediate continuation of the teachings of the greatest representatives of philosophy, political economy and socialism.

 "The Marxist doctrine is omnipotent because it is true.
 It is comprehensive and harmonious, and provides men with an integral world outlook irreconcilable with any form of superstition, reaction, or defence of bourgeois oppression.
 It is the legitimate successor to the best that man produced in the nineteenth century, as represented by German philosophy, English political economy and French socialism."
 [Lenin, Three Sources and Component Parts of Marxism.
 Bold emphases alone added.]

-That being so, the spectacular lack of success experienced by Dialectical Marxism isn't the least bit surprising; plainly, this is partly due to the class-compromised and divisive theory that dialecticians have tried to substitute into workers' heads (against the materialist grain, as it were).
+That being so, the spectacular lack of success experienced by Dialectical Marxism isn't the least bit surprising; plainly, that is partly due to the class-compromised and divisive theory that dialecticians have tried to substitute into workers' heads (against the materialist grain, as it were).